Alpha Arbutin vs Azelaic Acid vs Kojic Acid: Which is Right for Your Skin?

 But here’s the thing: if you don’t have pigmentation issues or you're using exfoliating acids, vitamin C, or retinoids regularly (all of which already help with tone), you might not need an extra tyrosinase inhibitor.
 In fact, overloading your routine can irritate the skin or cause rebound pigmentation, the very thing you’re trying to avoid.

-Which Tyrosinase Inhibitor is Right for You?
+Alpha Arbutin, Azelaic Acid, or Kojic Acid: Which is Right for You?

-Best for Sensitive Skin: Alpha Arbutin
+For Sensitive Skin: Alpha Arbutin

 Alpha arbutin is a naturally occurring derivative of hydroquinone (one of the most potent prescription treatments for hyperpigmentation).
 Hydroquinone is no longer available over-the-counter in many countries because of its potential side effects (whether it’s really as scary is up for debate, but for now, it’s definitely hard to come by).